YagoLopez/ng-dashboard/README.md

 ## Demo

 - <a href="http://mobt.me/ZPt4" target="_blank">Mobile Simulator (For Desktop)</a>
-- <a href="https://yagolopez.github.io/ng-dashboard/dist/" target="_blank">Full Screen (For Mobile)</a>
+- <a href="https://yagolopez.github.io/ng-dashboard/dist" target="_blank">Full Screen (For Mobile)</a>

-<h4 style="color: red">Warning:</h4>
+<h4 style="color: red">Warning about Mobile Simulator:</h4>
-When cross domain content is used in iframes, some javascript features are disabled for security reasons (i. e. alert dialogs).
-Run the desktop version for full features.
+Content in cross domain iframes may have javascript restrictions for security reasons (i. e. alert dialogs).
+Run the full screen version for unrestricted features.

 ## Requierements